rtoal/ple/docs/reinforcement/haskell.md

 1. Rewrite the definition `f x = g(h(g(x)))` in point-free form.

+1. Why did the designers of Haskell choose to put the type signatures on a separate line of code instead of embedding the type information into the parameter list as is done in Go, Rust, Swift, C++, C#, Java, and friends?

 1. Define (i.e., give a *function definition* for) the Haskell function that accepts a number and returns the value of 10 plus that number.
 Include a type signature in your definition.

 1. Give the Haskell function that accepts a number and returns the value of 10 plus that number, as a *function expression*.